scai-conf/scai-conf.github.io/index.md

 ### Submission

-We invite presentations of papers that were previously accepted to conferences or journals within the last 2 years, and are relevant to the following topics: (1) theoretical foundations for automating information-seeking dialogues and its relation to the concurrent research directions in dialogue systems and conversational user interfaces, and (2) evaluation of conversational search systems including wizard-of-oz experiments, user studies, conversational question answering, response generation and summarization.
+We invite presentations of papers that were previously accepted to conferences or journals within the last 2 years, and are relevant to the following topics: (1) theoretical foundations for automating information-seeking dialogues and its relation to the concurrent research directions in dialogue systems and conversational user interfaces, and (2) evaluation of conversational search systems including user studies, wizard-of-oz experiments and dialogue analysis.

 The submission involves either a link to the published paper version, or a PDF if the paper isn’t online yet or is not open-access.
 The workshop organizers will select papers for presentation mainly based on their relevance to the workshop topic.